The following is just the text from the above bass technique tutorial in case you don't have Flash 7 installed....

 Finger Numbering

-Unlike on piano and some other instruments, on bass your fingers are numbered:
+Unlike on piano and some other instruments which number your thumb, for bass your fingers are numbered:

 Fingernails